 - California Penal Code Section 487 – Grand Theft.

-Lack of intent: As we discussed above, the most important element of the crime that must be proven is that you acted willfully with intent to defraud.
+- Lack of intent: As we discussed above, the most important element of the crime that must be proven is that you acted willfully with intent to defraud.
+Our lawyers may be able to demonstrate that there was no intent to defraud anyone with your actions.
+Perhaps it was an accidental or honest mistake, commonly referred to as a “mistake of fact” defense.

-Perhaps the homeowner gave consent for signing and filing the deed, but later forgot or decided to withdraw consent.
-If we can cast doubt on the consent issue, you have a chance at avoiding a conviction or at least face a lesser offense.
+- Consent: In certain situations, when defending a fraud case, it often involves an allegation that a defendant deceived a homeowner into signing or forging a property deed; however, this doesn't always mean there was unlawful conduct.
+Perhaps the homeowner gave consent for signing and filing the deed, but later changed their mind or forgot to withdraw their consent.
+If we can cast doubt on the consent issue, you may have a chance to avoid a conviction or at least face a lesser offense.

 Related Content: